How To Rank a Service Area Business (SAB) in Multiple Cities

 See an example below:

-Plano roofing companies will have a very difficult time ranking for queries containing “Dallas.”
+Plano roofing companies will have difficulty ranking for queries containing “Dallas.”

 Organic Rankings are Based on Other Factors